Pavan-249/Stabilizing-Business-Metrics-Under-Late-and-Duplicate-Event-Ingestion/README.md

 - **Matplotlib** — metric instability visualization

 ---
 ## Getting Started

+Found it interesting?
+This is how you can you get started:

 1. Run the Python producer to generate and stream ticket events.
 2. Start Spark Structured Streaming to consume from Kafka and write to Parquet.
 3. Load Parquet data into DuckDB.